Walter Monckton: Personal life

-He married Polly Colyer-Fergusson, daughter of Sir Thomas Colyer-Fergusson, the family who owned Ightham Mote, Sevenoaks.
-In 1947, he married, secondly, to Bridget Monckton, 11th Lady Ruthven of Freeland, CBE, the wartime head of the ATS counterpart in India, the Women's Army Corps (India), and also of the Women's Royal Indian Naval Service (WRINS).
+In July 1914, he married Mary "Polly" Adelaide Somes Colyer-Fergusson, daughter of Sir Thomas Colyer-Fergusson, of the Colyer-Fergusson baronets.
+They had a son and daughter but later grew estranged as Monckton focused on his legal work and hunting with the West Kent regiment.
+They divorced in 1947.
+On 13 August 1947, he married, secondly, Bridget Monckton, 11th Lady Ruthven of Freeland, CBE, the wartime head of the ATS counterpart in India, the Women's Army Corps (India), and also of the Women's Royal Indian Naval Service (WRINS).

-He was succeeded by his son Gilbert, born of his first marriage, on his death in 1965 at the age of 73.
+He was succeeded in the viscountcy by his son Gilbert, born of his first marriage, on his death in 1965 at the age of 73.